-When doing a literature review, you need to adhere to some conventions.
-Before you start you may find it helpful to consult with a university/hospital librarian on how best to access resources for the literature review.
+Literature reviews are used to systematically and critically evaluate available evidence as a basis for practice or further research.
+Examples include reviewing evidence for the effectiveness of a drug, the causes of a physical or mental health problem, or barriers and facilitators that patients experience in accessing health care.
+When doing a literature review project, you need to adhere to some conventions.
+Before you start you may find it helpful to consult with a university/hospital librarian or a subject matter expert on how best to access resources for the literature review.

-- 1) Research question has to be relevant to family medicine. - 2) Assess the level of evidence of the studies you are reviewing (page 2). - 3) Focus of literature review (page 3). - 4) Create a table that is the focus of your review (page 4). - 5) Do not repeat word for word what you have in the tables in the text. - 6) Use the same outline as a regular scientific study. - a.
-Introduction: why did you want to do this project - Background: set up the research question with some general literature. i.
-Finish the section with a clear research question. - c.
-Methods need to include the following: - i.
-Search terms - ii.
-Inclusion and exclusion - criteria iii.
-Grey literature, if used - iv.
-Data sets used e.g. PubMed - v.
-Number of articles pulled and ultimately reviewed - 7) In the discussion describe the strengths and weaknesses of each article and synthesize the data.
-Use headings to help the reader.
-Answer the research question. - 8) In the conclusion pull it all together, no new information should be added. - 9) Acknowledgments: supervisor and others that may have helped you. - 10) Use a standard bibliography format and do not mix bibliography styles.
+- 1) Research question has to be relevant to family medicine. - 2) Search for original primary papers (not reviews) published in peer-reviewed journals.
+If you include other types of evidence, provide a rationale.
+Obtain and review whole papers, not just abstracts. - 3) Assess the strength of evidence of the studies you are reviewing, using an approach appropriate to the type of research question (see Basic Evidence Levels for Treatments). - 4) Create a table to summarize your findings with respect to the research question and objectives (see Sample Table). - 5) Do not repeat word for word in the text what you have in the tables: they should be complementary - 6) Use the same outline as a regular scientific study. - a.
+Introduction: why did you want to do this project - b.
+Background: set up the research question by reviewing what has been published on the topic and explain the rationale for your review.

+i.
+Finish the section with a clear research question and 1-3

+objectives designed to answer the question.

+- c.
+Methods need to include the following:

+- i.
+Search terms

+- ii.
+Inclusion and exclusion criteria.

+- iii.
+Citation databases searched e.g. PubMed.
+List other sources if used.

+- iv.
+Number of articles pulled and ultimately reviewed.

+vii.
+Method of analyzing the literature collected.
+Examples include narrative review pointing out findings, level of evidence and basic strengths and limitations for each study; or systematic review using formal procedures to categorize strength of evidence and certainty of conclusions (e.g. GRADE); or statistical meta-analyses of data obtained from published studies combined with formal assessment of strength of evidence and certainty of conclusions.

+- a.
+In the discussion, describe the strengths and limitations of each article and synthesize the data in the context of published literature.
+Use subtitles to help the reader.
+Answer the objectives to answer the research question. - b.
+In the conclusion pull it all together.
+No new information should be added.
+Draw conclusions and point out implications for practice and further research.
+Make an overall statement regarding strength of evidence and certainty of conclusions. - c.
+Acknowledgments: supervisor and others that may have helped you. - d.
+Use a standard bibliography format and do not mix bibliography styles.